Yelp names ‘Top 100’ restaurants in the US - NewsBreak

 - The Riv — The Dalles, Oregon

-A complete list of Yelp’s “Top 100” restaurants of 2022 can be found at the site’s blog .Rochester restaurant and bakery owner competing in new Guy Fieri show on Food Network
+A complete list of Yelp’s “Top 100” restaurants of 2022 can be found at the site’s blog .New $5 Oscar Mayer face mask combines beauty, bologna

 In order to compile this year’s list, Yelp first solicited suggestions from users.
 The submissions were then ranked by their ratings, their number of reviews, and the number of times they were suggested by Yelp users.
 The rankings were further narrowed down with the help of Yelp’s own Community Managers (i.e., Yelp team members from different regions of the country) and a “Trend Expert.”